 - Custom lightsabers are not refundable or eligible for annual passholder or other discounts.

 How to Make Savi's Workshop Reservations at Disney World

 If you want to be sure that you'll be able to visit Savi's, make a reservation.
 Savi’s Workshop at Disney World is extremely popular, and it's subject to availability.
 Walk-ins are not guaranteed.
 Disney (and super-planner Mommy Frog) highly recommends that you book a reservation, which can be made up to 60 days in advance.
 You can check availability and make Savi's Workshop reservations on Disney's website.

 When booking a reservation, have a valid credit card ready.
 It will not be charged until you arrive at Savi's Workshop.
 However, if you fail to cancel the reservation at least a day before and do not show up, you will face a "no-show" fee.
-The "no-show" fee is $219.99 per builder, which is essentially the cost of the experience.
+The "no-show" fee is the cost of the experience at $219.99 per builder.
 That would be a costly boo-boo!
 Late arrivals may not be able to enter and could face the same fee.
 Keep this in mind when picking out your reservation time.
 You'll need time to arrive at Disney's Hollywood Studios, get through security and the turnstiles and walk to Star Wars: Galaxy's Edge at the back of the park.

 Where to Find Savi’s Workshop at Disney World